square/workflow-swift/Samples/Tutorial/Tutorial5.md

 - Open `Tutorial.xcworkspace` and build the `Tutorial` Scheme.
 - The unit tests will run from the default scheme when pressing `cmd+shift+u`.

-Start from implementation of `Tutorial4` if you're skipping ahead.
-You can run this by updating the `AppDelegate` to import `Tutorial4` instead of `TutorialBase`.
+Start from the implementation of `Tutorial4` if you're skipping ahead.
+You can do this by updating the `AppDelegate` to import `Tutorial4` instead of `TutorialBase`.

 # Testing